When to Use Tinnitus Relief App: Sleep, Work, Calls & Travel

 Which types of tinnitus does the app help with?

-The app is designed for subjective tinnitus β€” the most common type, where you perceive sound without an external source.
-This includes ringing, buzzing, hissing, humming, and similar sounds.
+The app is designed for subjective tinnitus β€” ringing, buzzing, hissing, humming, and similar sounds.
 It supports frequency matching from 125 Hz to 15,000 Hz.
-It is not designed for pulsatile tinnitus (rhythmic sounds that follow your heartbeat), which may indicate a vascular condition that should be evaluated by a doctor.
+It is not designed for pulsatile tinnitus, which pulses with your heartbeat and should be evaluated by a doctor.

 Is it safe to listen to masking sounds all day?

 At comfortable volumes, extended use of broadband masking sounds is generally considered safe.
-The World Health Organization recommends keeping personal listening device volume below 60% of maximum, and limiting extended headphone use.
-Most tinnitus sound therapy operates at 10–30% device volume, well within safe thresholds.
+Most sound therapy operates at 10–30% device volume.
 Take breaks if your ears feel fatigued.
 This is general information, not medical advice.

 Should I use headphones or a speaker?

 Both work.
-Headphones provide more precise masking and are necessary for frequency matching and ear-by-ear adjustments.
-Speakers are better for extended home use and give your ears a physical break.
-For sleep, some users play through a phone speaker on the nightstand.
-For calls and work, headphones or earbuds are more practical.
+Headphones provide more precise masking and are necessary for frequency matching.
+Speakers are better for extended home use and give your ears a break.
+For sleep, many people play through a phone speaker on the nightstand.

 Important: Tinnitus Relief App is not a medical device.
 It does not diagnose, treat, or cure any condition.
-The settings described in this guide are based on common user patterns and published sound therapy principles β€” they are not medical advice.
+The settings in this guide are based on published sound therapy principles β€” they are not medical advice.
 Individual results vary.
 If your tinnitus is sudden, one-sided, pulsatile, or accompanied by hearing loss, dizziness, or pain, consult a qualified healthcare professional.
 Always use comfortable listening volumes.

 Sound Therapy for Every Part of Your Day

 One app.
 Six situations.
 Background play that never stops β€” even during calls.
-Free to start.
+Free to start, no signup needed.

 Download on the App Store Get it on Google Play